 A function f(x) is called non decreasing function, when, for any 2 values of x, say a, and b,

 If a < b, then it must be true that, f(a) ≤ f(b)

 Cumulative Distribution Function is a nondecreasing function.
 Therefore, in a CDF table, the CDF value for an entry must be equal to or higher than the CDF value of the previous row.

-If you do not enter values in CDF table according to this rule, then you will see an error message like this:
+If you do not enter values in the CDF table according to this rule, then you will see an error message like this:

 "CDF is a Nondecreasing function.
-Therefore, the Cumulative probability of a value cannot be less than the Cumulative probability of its previous value."
+Therefore, the cumulative probability of a value cannot be less than the Cumulative probability of its previous value."